 Do I need to rush out to get a shiny new Magento 2.x site?
 Will my Magento 1.x site be unsecured, or out of date if you don’t upgrade?
-Am I loosing business by not upgrading?
+Am I losing business by not upgrading?
 Should I even consider launching a new website on Magento 1.9?

-We’re going to try and answer all of the above, as well as give our views on how things are going with Magento in general, ahead of their Magento Live UK conference next month.
+We’re going to try and answer all of the above, as well as give you our views on how things are going with Magento in general, ahead of their Magento Live UK conference next month.